Lovely place to play while visiting Tokyo

 - park opens at 930, so it's hard to play before it gets hot and humid in the summer

 Other Thoughts: Unfortunately, this is the best course that Tokyo has to offer.
 It's not a bad course, but for as long as it has been established I thought that it would be better.
 I've heard that they get a little more creative with the hole layout for monthly tournaments though.
 No need to bring the whole bag if you're just passing through, you can easily play the entire course with 2-3 discs.

 No matter how you plan on getting there it's going to cost you money to disc golf.
 It's 820 ¥ for parking, 300 ish ¥ from Yokota Air Base each way on the rail, and 400-500 ¥ for a day pass.
-A season passes are available for around 5,000 yen, which pays for itself if you plan on going frequently.
+A season passes are available for around 5,000 ¥, which pays for itself if you plan on going frequently.
 There are a good core group of regular players that are very friendly.
-There is also a monthly meet up on the first Saturday of each month.
+There is also a monthly meet up event on the first Sunday morning of each month.
 Be mindful that the max weight for discs is 159 grams for JPDGA sanctioned events, you must understand.

 Fun little course